Mithers/Data_Science_Portfolio/README.md

-### Portfolio
+### Data Science Portfolio
-My ongoing portfolio showcasing Data Science and Programming Projects
+## This portfolio is pretty dated and reflects the work I did as I was trying to become a Data Scientist, for a more modern look at my work go to: [www.christophershoe.com](https://www.christophershoe.com).

 # GA Data Science Portfolio